Frequently Asked Questions

 How do I gain entry to Fort Campbell?

 - Although entry to Fort Campbell is restricted, students may obtain access by presenting the proper documentation at the Visitors Center located at Gate 4.
 The required documents include driver's license, vehicle registration, and proof of insurance.
-Initial entry access is obtained on a daily basis, but once a student has registered for classes at the FCC, a pass for the entire term may be issued.
-The paperwork to obtain this term pass is available from the FCC administration office in the Army Education Center prior to the beginning of the term.
+Initial entry access is obtained on a daily basis, but once a student has registered and confirmed for classes at the FCC, a pass for the entire term may be issued.
+The paperwork to obtain this term pass is available from the APC @ FTC administration office (Army Education Center, Building 202, Office 140) in the Army Education Center prior to the beginning of the term.
+Those with a drivers license from the following states will need to present a second form of ID: Kentucky, Maine, Montana and Oklahoma.

 Can I take classes at both the Fort Campbell Center and the APSU Clarksville campus?